aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 # Insides
 Maps can define specific locations within the map called an "inside".

 An inside is a portion of the game (defined by its root GameObject) that should only be accessible through a [DoorSameMap](../Entities/NPCControl/ObjectTypes/DoorSameMap.md) where the inside can be "entered" or "exited" through those NPCControl.
 It shouldn't in practice be possible to access the inside or getting out of it without passing through a DoorSameMap because the current inside the player is in greatly impacts entities's Update logic meaning violating this rule will cause unexpected behaviors.
 Essentially, most entities aren't considered active when the current inside doesn't match the inside an entity is defined in.
 There's also transitions that happens when entering or exiting an inside.
+They are also treated differently visually where entering an inside will cause the outside to be faded and this is only reversed when exiting the inside.

 It should be noted that a DoorSameMap acts as both an entry and an exit point, but an inside may have multiple DoorSameMaps leading in and out of it.
 As long as it's not possible to access the inside or to get out of it without going through a DoorSameMap, it will behave as expected.